TERREMEMBER/znbase/docs/content/v2.2/architecture/docdb-sharding/tablet-splitting.md

 ## Presplitting tablets

 At creation time, you can presplit a table into the desired number of tablets.
-YugabyteDB supports presplitting tablets for both *range-sharded* and *hash-sharded* YSQL tables and hash-sharded YCQL tables.
+ZNbaseDB supports presplitting tablets for both *range-sharded* and *hash-sharded* YSQL tables and hash-sharded YCQL tables.
 The number of tablets can be specified in one of two ways:

 * **Desired number of tablets:** In this case, the table is created with the desired number of tablets.
 * **Desired number of tablets per node:** In this case, the total number of tablets the table is split into is computed as follows: